SublimeText/UnitTesting/README.md

 ## Continuous Integration

+### GitHub Actions

+To enable GitHub Actions, copy the file [appveyor.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.github/workflows/build.yml) to your repository.

 ### Circle CI

-To enable Circle CI Linux and macOS builds, copy the file [.circleci/config.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.circleci/config.yml) to your repository and change the environmental variable `PACKAGE` to the name of your package.
+To enable Circle CI Linux and macOS builds, copy the file [.circleci/config.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.circleci/config.yml) to your repository.
 Log in to [Circle CI](https://circleci.com) and add a new project.

 Circle CI doesn't offer free macOS plan by default, but you could contact them for access if your package is open sourced: